 Rockwall is a bit outside of Dallas but offers the prettiest lighthouse view!

-One of my favorite things to do there is actually go on a sunset cruise with Sail With Scott.
+One of my favorite things to do there is going on a sunset cruise with Sail With Scott.

 43. The Fort Worth Water Gardens

 Get an Indiana Jones-like shot at these gorgeous water gardens!
 Check out my favorite 24 photo spots in Fort Worth here!

 Downtown McKinney is full of cute storefronts and fun restaurants!
 Check out my favorites here!

 This is my favorite winery near Dallas.
 Located in Rockwall, there are small vineyards all around!
 See more photos here!

 46. Delaney Vineyards